 Today, I am happy to feature a fabulous recipe for Chocolate Pudding Pie.
 This recipe is courtesy of Beverly Worth Palomba from her Special Day Cooking: A Life Skills Cookbook and I thank her for giving me permission to share it here.
 Palomba finds that cooking with kids teaches them both cooking skills and life skills and her book is written especially for budding young cooks.
 The recipes in Special Day Cooking are in large type, and are formatted in consistent, easy-to-follow steps for all skill level.
 These recipes are great for children, those with learning disabilities, and those with autism or other special needs.
 The recipes are safe — needing only a microwave, toaster or blender and a plastic knife to cook, and sometimes no equipment at all — and can all be completed in one hour or less.
+Here is my affiliate link to the cookbook on Amazon.

 I agree that cooking with kids is a smart choice and a fun choice.
 This recipe for Chocolate Pudding Pie sounds like a delicious, creamy treat and because it calls for a simple instant chocolate pudding it will be nice and easy to make as well.